Bridge to Academic Success

 - Other requirements as assigned by the committee.

-Future registration/enrollment at NHCC may be prevented for suspended students who do not meet the requirements of their appeal.
+Future registration at NHCC may be prevented for students who do not meet the requirements of their appeal.

 Transfer Student Suspension Appeals

-Minnesota State College and University System (MnSCU) procedure 3.4.1 states that students suspended at any MnSCU institution are not eligible for admission to other system schools during the term of their suspension.
-After you have applied for admission to NHCC, if you are denied admission based on a suspension at another MnSCU college or university, you may appeal by submitting a Transfer Admission Appeal form.
+Minnesota State system procedure 3.4.1 states that students suspended at any Minnesota State institution are not eligible for admission to other system schools during the term of their suspension.
+After you have applied for admission to NHCC, if you are denied admission based on a suspension at another Minnesota State college or university, you may appeal by submitting a Transfer Admission Appeal form.
 Students appealing suspension in transfer should appeal to the institution they plan to attend, and should submit appeals by the deadline.

-If a student wishes to contest an appeal decision, they may appeal in person to a committee consisting of advisors, counselors and department directors.
+If a student wishes to contest an appeal decision, they may appeal in person to the appeals committee.
 Committee appeals can be scheduled by calling 763-424-0703.
-Final appeal is to the Chief Student Affairs officer.
+Final appeal is to the Dean of Student Development.